dbmdz/mirador-plugins/README.md

 <script src="<url to the plugin>/canvasLink.js"></script>
 ```

-You can configure the ruler with the `canvasLink` configuration attribute in your Mirador configuration:
+You can configure the modal dialog containing the canvas link with the `canvasLink` configuration attribute in your Mirador configuration:

 ```javascript
 var mirador = Mirador({